lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 ## Summary
 The provided scripts can be used to save and restore internal states of other objects temporarily.
 This can be useful, when end-users switch back and forth between applications.
 Another use-case could be to repeat previous operations.
 A custom AI could also follow footprints left in the snow or imitate the players last move.
 As one can imagine, there are many more areas of application.

-## Description
+## Remarks
 * Some might recognize the similarities to the <i>Memento</i> pattern.
 * But in contrast to the original pattern, this alternative version is less restrictive.
 * Any kind of serialized data can be saved and restored, including primitive data types, strings, enums, structs and classes.
 * The generic implementation comes with a drawback.
-* Internal states of custom scripts habe to be public.
+* Internal states of custom scripts must be made accessible to all other scripts.
 * This problem can be avoided by implementing special versions of the <i>Originator</i> class and the <i>Recovery MonoBehaviour</i>.
 * But then you will not witness the simplicity and the beauty of this pattern.
 * The main goal of this pattern is to provide an easy access to save and restore internal states of existing <i>MonoBehaviours</i>.